ilystsov/vocabulary-builder/README.md

 git clone git@github.com:ilystsov/vocabulary-builder.git
 ```

-**2. Set up the environment:**
+**2. Run the application:**
+Make sure Docker is installed and running, then use **make** to start the application:

 ```bash
 make run
 ```

 **3. Access the site:**
-Once the setup is complete, open your browser and go to http://localhost:8000.
+Open your browser and go to http://localhost:8000.

 ## 📸 Screenshots